Li05j/EcoQuest/README.md

-# EcoQuest:  Journey to Greener Living
+# GreenQuest:  Journey to Greener Living

 ## Description
 This is a Carbon Footprint Calculator (with personalized suggestions to reduce it!).